 The valve slows down the flow of the water supply and allows the use of another tap in the home simultaneously as it balances the supply.

-If You Are Feeling The Pressure, Call In Our Perth Plumbers
+Feeling The Pressure?
+Call Our Perth Plumbers

 As fully qualified Perth emergency plumbers, we are available 24/7 – ready to answer your call when you need us most!